 Like elsewhere in America, most people in Villa Park use a private automobile to get to work.
 But notably, a substantial number of Villa Park‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of Villa Park citizens is very high relative to the national average among all cities (21.84%): 34.32% of adults in Villa Park have a bachelor's degree or even advanced degree.
+The citizens of Villa Park are very well educated compared to the average community in the nation: 34.81% of adults in Villa Park have a bachelor's degree or even advanced degree.

-Villa Park is a somewhat ethnically-diverse village.
+Villa Park is an extremely ethnically-diverse village.
 The people who call Villa Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Villa Park residents report their race to be White, followed by Asian.
 Villa Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.00% of the village’s residents.
+People of Hispanic or Latino origin account for 21.63% of the village’s residents.
 Important ancestries of people in Villa Park include Irish, Polish, Italian, and English.

 The most common language spoken in Villa Park is English.
 Other important languages spoken here include Spanish and Urdu.